December 4, 2018

 Helping one another gave us an opportunity to introduce ourselves in a way we may not have done otherwise.
 As we shared some of our hopes and fears for the class and our future, it became apparent that we would succeed together.
 My fears slowly melted away as I threw myself head-first into PathwayConnect.

-Working together brought us closer to each other
+Working together brought us closer to one another

 Luckily, my group members gladly walked through the problems with me until I understood.
 I wasn’t afraid to show my lack of knowledge because there were others struggling too, and we would all help each other.